sabeechen/hassio-google-drive-backup/README.md

 The add-on prevents itself from making any new **automatic** snapshots for an hour after its first starts up.
 This is to prevent it from requesting a snapshot while Hass.io is already be making one.
 You can still ask it to make one manuall by pressing the "New Snapshot" button on the status web UI, or you can just be patient for crying out loud.

 ### What do I do if I've found an error?
-If the add-on runs into toruble and can't back up, you should see a big red box with the text of the error on the status webpage.
+If the add-on runs into trouble and can't back up, you should see a big red box with the text of the error on the status webpage.
 This should include a link to pre-populate a new issue in github, which I'd encourage you to do.
-Additioanlly you can set the add-on config option `"verbose" : true` to get additional information from the add-on's logs to help me with debugging.
+Additioanlly you can set the add-on config option `"verbose" : true` to get information from the add-on's logs to help me with debugging.

 ### Will this fill up my Google Drive?
-Why re my snapshots so big?
+Why are my snapshots so big?
 You'll need tot take care to ensure you don't configure this to blow up your Google Drive.
 You might want to consider:
 *   If your snapshots are HUGE, its probably because Home Assistant by defaults keeps 10 days of sensor history.
 Consider setting `purge_keep_days: N` in your [recorder confiuration](https://www.home-assistant.io/components/recorder/) to trim it down to something more manageable, like 1 day of history.
 *   If you use the Google Drive Desktop sync client, you'll porbably want to tell it not to sync this folder (its available in the options).